 We are unable to answer questions about the value of copies of the Declaration of Independence.
 But, you can use our Which Version is This, and Why Does it Matter? resource to help determine the importance of a copy, before going to a rare books and manuscripts dealer or appraiser to inquire about its value.

 The 2004 movie National Treasure alleged (among other historically crazy things) that there is a secret map on the back of the Declaration of Independence.
 There is no map, but there is something on the back of the engrossed and signed parchment.
 A label at the bottom of the parchment reads, "Original Declaration of Independence dated 4th July 1776".
+This handwritten note gives a real clue into the history of the Declaration of Independence, which spent much of its early existence rolled up with… Read more about Is there anything on the back of the Declaration of Independence?

 General George Washington was Commander of the Continental Army, and was defending New York City in July 1776.
 As instructed by John Hancock, Washington read the Declaration of Independence to the army on July 9th.